inpefess/ast2vec/README.md

 * `tree_grammar.py` : A Python implementation of regular tree grammars.
 * `tutorial.ipynb` : An ipython notebook illustrating how to use ast2vec to analyze program data.
 * `variable_classifier.py` : A [scikit-learn][sklearn] compatible classifier to infer the variable references and function calls in a syntax tree based on training data.
 Refer to the `tutorial.ipynb` notebook for an example.
+* `version_0_1_0` : A directory containing the version as described in the [paper][paper].
+This version is only compatible with Python version 3.7 and thus not up to date anymore.

 ## License